Legal disclosures

 Remuneration policy – article 5

 In PFS’ capacity as fund hotel, where portfolio management has been outsourced, the integration of sustainability risk does not have an impact on the remuneration of PFS’ employees.
-In addition, employees of PFS does not have a variable compensation.
-For these reasons, sustainability is not included as an element in determination of remuneration to employees of PFS.
+For this reason, sustainability is not included as an element in determination of remuneration to employees of PFS.

 Product level disclosures – article 10